On existence, uniqueness and stability of solutions to Cahn-Hilliard/Allen-Cahn systems with cross-kinetic coupling: Main results

 is called a weak solution of \eqref{eq:s1}--\eqref{eq:s2}, if it satisfies the variational identities

 for all test functions $v_1,v_2,w_2 \in H^1(\Omega)$ and $w_1\in L^2(\Omega)$, and a.a. $0 \le t \le T$.
+Furthermore, the initial data are attained in a weak sense.
 Note that the solution components depend on $t$, while the test functions are independent of time.
 A weak solution is called \emph{dissipative}, if it additionally satisfies

 \end{definition}